-So read on to discover everything you need to know about how to start a photography blog in 2020 – and make extra money.
+Read on to discover everything you need to know about how to start a photography blog – and make extra money blogging.

 This guide is extremely DETAILED and explains everything you need to start a photography blog.
 I’ve been at this blogging stuff for over 8 years and have built a business making $20,000 per month, so I have a lot of helpful advice for you newbies out there.

 How to Start a Photography Blog in 10 Steps:

 If you just need someone to walk you through the process of setting up your blog quickly and easily, check out step 5.

 In the U.S. alone, over 250,000 people have an interest in photography.
 With a market size of over 12.5 billion dollars, revenue from the photography industry is set to increase by 1.3% by the end of 2023.
 This means that there has never been a better time for professional photographers and hobbyists to start a blog than right now.

 There are tons of reasons why you should start a photography blog.
 The main one, of course, is for the love of it.
 Most people who are interested in finding out how to make a photography blog say that they want to showcase their abilities as photographers in order to either start a business or simply share the world through their lens.